ricardo564/angular-chronicles-part-1/README.md

-# 🍽️ Angular Chronicles - Part 1
+# 🍽️ Food Hut - Angular Chronicles - Part 1

 Project to learn Angular and see how compatible my skills are with the framework.